AI-SDC/SACRO-ML/docs/source/introduction.rst

     :height: 250px
     :alt: Timeline of a life cycle of a ML model containing sensitive and personal data.

 SACRO-ML has two main components: SafeModel wrappers and simulated attacks.
-While the SafeModel wrappers one are recommended to use while creating a model, the simulated attacks are to be used once the model is crated to test for data privacy leakage.
+While the SafeModel wrappers are recommended to use while creating a model, the simulated attacks are to be used once the model is created to test for data privacy leakage.

 What is SafeModel?
 ------------------